 Since May 1995, foreign banks have been allowed to set up fully-fledged branches with access to the capital of their parent companies.

-Citibank reopened its offices in Johannesburg in June 1995, followed by Chase Manhattan and JP Morgan.
-European banks include Dutch bank ING, Swiss German banks Commerzbank, Deutschebank and Dresdnerbank.
+US Citibank reopened as did JP Morgan.
+European banks include Dutch bank ING and Swiss German banks Commerzbank and Societe Generale.

 There have been partnerships between local and foreign financial institutions to finalise important deals or as a method to expand business over the long term.

-The South African bond market is one of the most liquid in the world, with an annual turnover in excess of eight times market capitalisation, and with an average daily trading volume (excluding repurchase transactions) of about R7-billion.
+The South African bond market is one of the most liquid in the world, with an annual turnover in excess of eight times market capitalisation, according to the JSE, Africa's stock exchange.
+The bond market average daily trading volume (excluding repurchase transactions) is of about R25-billion.

 The development of systems and risk management in South African financial services is extremely sophisticated, with no defaults on bond issues.